The nutrition toolbox to generate in silico diets

 INTRODUCTION

 This is a tutorial to show how to use the nutrition toolbox to a) find database equivalents in the USDA [1] or FRIDA [2] databases, b) use the database equivalents to create in silico diets, c) how to set in silico diet constraints on whole-body metabolic models[3], and d) how to connect to the nutrition algorithm[4] to predict dietary changes.
+A dietary food item is defined as the food items for which the user wants to find database equivalents.
 A database equivalent here means a food item in either the USDA or FRIDA database that matches the original dietary food item both on keyword and macronutrient composition.

 MATERIALS